 - First, a daily morning team meeting is essential.
 During this time, the team can discuss the day’s events, what to expect from the day’s activities, review cultural information, hold a devotional word from the Scriptures, ask about expectations that might be going unmet, allow anyone to share about what they are learning, and have candid discussions about team member health conditions.

 - Second, a short evening team meeting to debrief from the day.
-Remember to make the meeting brief as people will be exhausted from the physical, mental, and emotional demands of the day.
+Remember to make the meeting brief as people will be exhausted from the day’s physical, mental, and emotional demands.
 Review the day, take questions, allow for feedback, check on everyone’s health, and then let everyone go to bed and get some much-needed rest.

-*Pro-tip: During these meetings, team leaders should pay close attention to anyone who might be struggling personally and give them extra counseling and emotional support.
+*Pro-tip: During these meetings, team leaders should pay close attention to anyone struggling and give them extra counseling and emotional support.

 10. End-of-Trip Debriefing.

 Everyone has worked hard and given it their all.
 They have endured numerous cross-cultural situations which have confused and frustrated them.
 They have had spiritual experiences in which God came through in miraculous ways they never expected.
 It has been a life-changing time.
 This becomes an important time to harness the emotions surrounding these events and capture the learning that has taken place.
 None of this should go to waste or be forgotten.